 To froth almond milk in your blender, you need to pour the warm milk into the jar, then blend on medium speed until frothy.
 Make sure to cover the lid properly!
 Depending on the quality of your blender, you end up with fairly nice and uniform foam.

-Have you made our healthy sugar-free almond latte?
-Which spices did you use, and did you enjoy it hot or cold?
+Have you tried our almond milk latte and liked it?
 Share with us in the comments below, rate this recipe and Pin it here.
-You can also tag us on Instagram — we’d love to see your creations!

 Almond Milk Creamer